- I’d like to become a member of the GLSS – how do I join?

 What are the basic requirements to enter a Solo Challenge?

 Details of the requirements to enter a Solo Challenge are spelled out in the Notice of Race or NOR for each event.
 Be sure to read these carefully if this is your first Solo Challenge.
 Detailed resume and solo passage requirements are spelled out at the bottom of each Solo Challenge web page.
-Basically they require that you have at least 1000 NM of sailing experience either solo or with a crew, that you submit a sailing resume and complete a solo passage in the boat you intend to use of both at least 24 hours and at least 100 NM.
+Basically they require that you have at least 1000 NM of sailing experience either solo or with a crew, that you submit a sailing resume and complete a solo passage in the boat you intend to use of both at least 24 hours and at least 100 statute miles sailed.
 This requirement is waived after successful completion of you first Solo Challenge.
 In addition your boat must meet requirements spelled out in the required equipment list referenced in the NOR and typically published on the web page.

 If I complete one of the shorter GLSS solo races, will I be able to use that as a qualifier to enter one of the Solo Challenges?

-Prospective skippers must document a solo passage of at least 100 statute miles, and covering a time of at least 24 hours.
+Prospective skippers must document a solo passage of at least 100 statute miles sailed, and covering a time of at least 24 hours.
 Most of the shorter races are less than this.
 One may be able to extend either or both sailing time and distance to meet this requirement however these races are not specifically intended to be used as qualifiers for the Solo Challenges.

 What are the boat length requirements to participate in your events?